TWA Flight 800: Dramatization

-The incident was reenacted in season 17, episode 4 of Mayday, titled "Explosive Proof", as well as the tenth episode of season 2 of Seconds from Disaster.
+The incident was reenacted in a season 17 episode of Mayday, titled "Explosive Proof", as well as a season 2 episode of Seconds from Disaster.

 On July 17, 2013, the 17th anniversary of the tragedy, the Epix premium TV channel aired the documentary TWA Flight 800, directed by Kristina Borjesson, which alleges that the crash investigation was a cover-up.
 The film highlights extensive eyewitness interviews, with many interviewees directly objecting to publicly described versions of their own descriptions of events.
 It also highlights interviews with investigators who had been involved in the original inquest, six of whom had filed a petition to reopen the probe.
 Their petition was based on eyewitness accounts, radar evidence indicating a possible missile and claims of evidence tampering.
 They dubbed it "The TWA 800 Project".
 Former NTSB investigator Henry Hughes has been quoted that he believes a bomb or a missile caused the crash.

 Some have noted that the crash of fictional Volée Airlines Flight 180 from the first (2000) and fifth (2011) Final Destination films mirrors the loss of TWA Flight 800.
 According to the creator of the Final Destination franchise, Jeffrey Reddick, the script for the first film was written in 1994, two years before the Flight 800 crash.
 That said, the first film did reuse real-life news coverage of TWA Flight 800 as if it were coverage of the Flight 180 crasha decision that Reddick later said he "wasn't particularly happy about".